Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Introduction

 \subsection{Related Literature Reviews}

-Since 2017, NLP has witnessed remarkable development with the potential to impact the world substantially.
-More specifically, the field of text generation has experienced a drastic increase in its number of publications recently \citep{RamosMR23}.
-As a result, focused efforts exist to survey and organize the available literature.
-Most of these efforts focus on particular aspects of the problem, such as efficient Transformer architectures \citep{TayDBM20, LinWLQ21}, adaptations of pre-trained modes for unconditional text generation \citep{LiTZW21}, the use of reinforcement learning for sequence-to-sequence models \cite{KeneshlooSRR19}, the use of external knowledge to improve the quality of generated text \citep{YuZLH22}, and specific challenges (e.g., hallucination \citep{JiLFY23}, gender bias \citep{SunGTH19}, human evaluation \citep{ClarkASH21}).
+Since 2017, the field of text generation has seen a marked increase in publications \citep{RamosMR23}.
+As a result, several works survey and organize the available literature.
+Most of these efforts focus on particular aspects of text generation, such as efficient Transformer architectures \citep{TayDBM20, LinWLQ21}, adaptations of pre-trained models for unconditional text generation \citep{LiTZN24}, the use of reinforcement learning for sequence-to-sequence models \citep{KeneshlooSRR19}, the use of external knowledge to improve the quality of generated text \citep{YuZLH22}, and specific challenges (e.g., hallucination \citep{JiLFY23}, bias \citep{SunGTH19, GallegosRBT24}, human evaluation \citep{ClarkASH21}, security \citep{YaoDXC24}).

-Only a few literature reviews provide a broad analysis of text generation. \citet{ZhaoZLT23a} investigate the pre-training, fine-tuning, utilization, and evaluation of recent LMs with more than ten billion parameters in selected tasks. \citet{FatimaIKD22} survey 90 publications (2015-2021) on text generation using deep neural networks and organize their approaches, quality metrics, datasets, languages, and applications. \citet{GoyalKS23} survey the technical application, evaluation, and challenges of text generation from after the year 2011.
+Only a few literature reviews provide a broad analysis of text generation. \citet{10.5555/3241691.3241693} survey the state-of-the-art in text generation in 2018, covering tasks, applications, and evaluation. \citet{ZhaoZLT23a} investigate the pre-training, fine-tuning, utilization, and evaluation of recent LLMs with more than ten billion parameters in selected tasks.
+Similarly, \citet{10433480} review the field of LLMs, covering a variety of NLP tasks including text generation. \citet{FatimaIKD22} survey 90 publications (2015-2021) on text generation using deep neural networks and organize their approaches, quality metrics, datasets, languages, and applications. \citet{GoyalKS23} survey the technical application of text generation and concomitant challenges starting from the year 2011.
+The survey addresses table-to-text generation and multimodal tasks like image captioning.